 - Gas sorption and controlled/variable atmosphere TGA rigs for studying sorbents.

 - The LEMAS Electron Microscopy and Spectroscopy Centre.

 - Wide range of both non-commercial and commercially linked CFD codes for turbulent and multi-phase combustion simulations including RANS, LES, DNS, multi-phase flows.

 - A range of fire safety testing equipment including: ventilation controlled compartment fire facilities, cone calorimeter, Purser furnace for measurement of toxic yields from fires, 1 m3 fire resistance furnace, Hartmann tube (explosions).

 We have opportunities for prospective postgraduate researchers.
 Find out more.

-If you would like to discuss an area of research in more detail please contact the Research Group Lead Professor Alison Tomlin.
+If you would like to discuss an area of research in more detail, please contact Professor Alison Tomlin.